Skip to main content

 Prior to qualification for the Ph.D., students must complete at least 3 credit hours of a research course, hold a research assistantship for at least one semester, or participate in research during a summer semester.
 This latter option will be strongly encouraged.
 In all cases, the student will write a brief description of the research activity, and the faculty mentor will write a brief evaluation of the student's effort.
 Both documents are submitted to the DGS and become a part of the student's file.

 The student must secure the signatures required by the Graduate School on the "Dissertation Approval Sheet".
-In signing this form, committee members certify that the thesis document is in essentially complete form, with only minor changes anticipated.
-If a majority of the committee is unwilling to sign the "Dissertation Approval Sheet", prior to the two-week Graduate School deadline, the dissenting members will provide a written explanation to the student and to the DGS of the necessary changes in the thesis document.
+In signing this form, committee members certify that the dissertation document is in essentially complete form, with only minor changes anticipated.
+If a majority of the committee is unwilling to sign the "Dissertation Approval Sheet", prior to the two-week Graduate School deadline, the dissenting members will provide a written explanation to the student and to the DGS of the necessary changes in the dissertation document.
 In such a case, the DGS will consult with the student and the committee members about an appropriate time to reschedule the exam.

 Courses taken outside the department